We invite high-quality professional posters that reflect the theme of “Modernizing the Future Fight: Accelerate & Adapt.”

 All presenters must register and pay for the conference.

-This is an open conference and the audience may include foreign nationals and members of the press.
+This event is an open conference and the audience may include foreign nationals and members of the press.
 Therefore, all posters must be cleared for public dissemination.
 Government presenters should clear their posters through their respective Public Affairs Office.
-Industry and academic presenters presenting posters related to a government contract should clear their posters through their government contracting officer and Public Affairs Office.
+Industry and academic presenters showcasing posters related to a government contract should clear their posters through their government contracting officer and Public Affairs Office.
 Posters not relating to a government contract should be processed through the respective company or institution's Public Affairs Office.
 Allied presenters should clear their posters in accordance with their respective government's procedures.